-The first round of calls for proposals for the SGB Evidence Fund has closed and winners have been selected.
-See below for short descriptions of the researcher-practitioner pairs and the projects they will undertake in the coming year.
+The first two rounds of the SGB Evidence Fund call for proposals have closed and the grantees have been selected.
+See below for short descriptions of the researcher-practitioner pairs and the projects they will undertake in the coming years.

 What do high-growth entrepreneurs in Africa want?

 Researchers: Emanuele Colonnelli (University of Chicago)

 This project will take advantage of a large dataset from VC4Africa containing information on start-ups, investors, and entrepreneur support organisations in Africa.
 The researchers will build this dataset out further with new survey data on the decision-making processes of entrepreneurs and other stakeholders to serve as the basis for planned field experiments to investigate how entrepreneurs assess investment and support opportunities as well as identify talent.

 Targeting consulting services to high-growth entrepreneurs

 Practitioners: African Entrepreneur Collective, Transformational Business Network and Ongoza

 Researchers: Golvine De Rochambeau (Sciences Po) and Vittorio Bassi (University of Southern California)

 This pilot project will examine entrepreneur selection and matching for training programs as well as the ultimate impact of matching strategies on entrepreneur outcomes.
 Specifically, the researchers will evaluate the effectiveness of various marketing strategies in selecting entrepreneurs that have high potential for growth and improving the effectiveness of the training delivered as a result.